OpenMined/syft.js/README.md

 - Register into training cycle on PyGrid.
 - Download required model and Plans from PyGrid.
-- Execute the Plan with given model parameters and local user's data.
+- Execute the Plan with given model parameters and local user's data (multiple times) to create better model.
 - Submit difference between original and trained model parameters for aggregation.

-This whole cycle can be expressed in the following code:
+These steps can be expressed in the following code:

 ```javascript
 import * as tf from '@tensorflow/tfjs-core';